awong50/Jobless_Monkeys__aidanw26_abidurr6_brianl237_leonh15/README.md

     - You can visit the link via several methods:
         - Control + Clicking on the link
         - Typing/Pasting http://127.0.0.1:5000 in any browser
+    - To close the app, press control + C when in the terminal

 ```
 * Running on http://127.0.0.1:5000